Get Help Today(855) 593-1695

 People who have become addicted to Cocaine can go into withdrawal within a couple of hours of their last dose.
 Symptoms of withdrawal include:

 - Suicidal thoughts

 Recovering from any addiction is difficult, but it can become impossible without help.
-If you, or someone you love, are suffering from Cocaine addiction, please seek help.
-Getting clean can be much easier when there are others around to support you and help with the symptoms of withdrawal.
+If you’re suffering from Cocaine addiction, please seek help.
+Getting clean through detox can be much easier when there are others around to support you and help with the symptoms of withdrawal.
 If you don’t know how or where to get started, then try reaching out.
-There are dedicated treatment specialists ready to help you figure out your next steps.
+There are dedicated treatment providers ready to help you figure out your next steps.

 What are you struggling with?